 "Clivias are undeniably aristocrats of horticulture.
 They are classed among the most desirable of all connoisseur plants, offering not only spectacular flowers, but also interesting variations in both leaf varigation and plant form....The name Clivia is pronounced 'klive-ee-ah' and it describes a genus of southern African plants belonging to the family Amaryllidaceae that are named in honor of Lady Charlotte Florentia Clive."
 From Clivias by Harold Koopowitz.

-Photos from last fall's gardenii, robusta and interspecific blooming season are now available in our Gallery.
-Click on the 2017 fall Clivia Gallery to view the new additions.
-You can also click on the Menu Bar Gallery to view previous galleries.
-Included in the 2017 fall gallery are photos of various Clivia interspecifics as well as some old favorites.
+Photos from the 2018 Clivia miniata blooming season are now available in our Gallery.
+Click on the 2018 Spring Clivia Gallery - Volume 1 and on the 2018 Spring Clivia Gallery - Volume 2.
+(Yes there are two galleries for Spring 2018.)
+You can also click on the Menu Bar Gallery to view all previous galleries.
 Enjoy.

 We are always adding several new plants to our store and removing older plants after they sell out.
 Please check back often as things are being added weekly.